Providence Veterans’ Disability Lawyer

 The ABA Initiative For VA

-The American Bar Association has partnered with VA to help veterans obtain lawyers in order to assist in completing their benefit claims.
+The American Bar Association has partnered with the VA to help veterans obtain lawyers in order to assist in completing their benefit claims.
 This helps avoid any veteran being put on the back burner.

 Much like a disability claim, there are a number of steps a veteran must take to fight for the benefits he or she deserves.
 They are as follows: